-Can they color, use a straight razor, or do nails?
+Can they color, use a straight razor to shave the face, or do nails?
 Or who you should contact if you are opening a trendy barbershop in Winter Park or a specialty nail salon in Naples?
 Both professions share many common traits, but each is truly unique.

 Here are 5 differences between the professions in Florida.